flask-restful/flask-restful/docs/intermediate-usage.rst

         @marshal_with(user_fields)
         def get(self, id):
-            args = get_parser.parse_args()
+            args = post_parser.parse_args()
             user = fetch_user(id)
             return user

-As you can see, we create a `post_parser` specifically to handle parsing the arguments provided on POST.
+As you can see, we create a `post_parser` specifically to handle the parsing of arguments provided on POST.
 Let's step through the definition of each argument. ::

     post_parser.add_argument(